solemansay/LOR-quiz/README.md

 https://solemansay.github.io/quiz-game/

 I created this quiz to challenge my JS writing skills along with furthering my knowledge of functions.
-It is a simple quiz on the popular novels and movies Harry Potter.
+It is a simple quiz on the popular novels and movies Lord of the Rings.
 In order to begin the quiz, you must press the start button, after which a timer will begin, you will be docked 10 points for every wrong answer that you input. at the end of the quiz, your remaining time will be your final score.
-Enter your initials to be added to the leaderboard and see who knows Harry Potter the best!
+Enter your initials to be added to the leaderboard and see who knows Lord of the Rings the best!

 # How it works